 The game/MIDI port can be used as an MPU-401 interface (UART only) which is hanging note bug-free, and the card also gets an IDE interface for a CD-ROM which is initialised using a file called CDSETUP.SYS.

-This card was also sold as the Asonic Asound Plus 4, released in 1997.
+The ALS100 was also sold as the Asonic Asound Plus 4, released in 1997.
 It had an FCC ID of MA5ASOUND.
-It was also sold as the Wave Melody, with the main chip rebadged as the 3D Melody MF1000.
+It was also sold as the Wave Melody, with the main chip rebadged as the "3D Melody MF1000".

-It is sadly known to be quite a noisy card (audio quality-wise).
-Requires a TSR driver.
+It is sadly known to be quite a noisy card (audio quality-wise), and does require a TSR driver.

-As for main ASIC itself, ALS100L chips are low-power versions of the ALS100, and are otherwise identical.
+As for main ASIC itself, the ALS100L chip is a low-power version of the ALS100, but is otherwise identical.
 ALS100M chips have additional support for multiple CD-ROM interfaces from Mitsumi, Sony and Panasonic.

 Manuals